humboldt/o_cms/README.md

 # config/routes.rb
 mount OCms::Engine => '/o_cms'
 ```
 By default Outside CMS is configured to use Devise and includes the user email, with edit user and sign out link in the user navigation.
-If you are using the CMS without devise authentication override the ``` /views/o_cms/partials/_user_navigation.html.erb ``` partial with no content to prevent errors.
+If you are using the CMS without devise authentication override the ``` /views/o_cms/partials/_user_navigation.html.erb ``` partial devise specific links to prevent errors.

 #### Devise
 In a production application you'll likely want to protect access to the control panel.